The purpose of this article is to outline the Medicaid Documentation Request and Upload Process.

 Parental Consent forms do not need to be uploaded annually.
 However, a signed Parental Consent Form should be uploaded for each child receiving Medicaid related services.

-Missing Parental Consent Report
+Missing Parental Consent Report:

 To check whether you are missing a Parental Consent Form, use the Missing Parental Consent Form Report.
+You can also use this report to upload parental consents.

-How to Upload a Parental Consent Form:
+How to Upload a Parental Consent Form using Parental Consent Entry:

-Requests for Outstanding Parental Consent Forms
+Requests for Outstanding Parental Consent Forms:

 Periodically you may receive a request for a child for whom we have the other documentation to submit a Medicaid claim but the Parental Consent Form is outstanding.
 If you receive this type of request, please obtain the outstanding documentation and upload it to the Portal at your earliest convenience.

-If you have any questions regarding Medicaid documentation or compliance, please contact Deborah Frank at: Phone - 518-393-3635, Ext.
-41 / Email - dfrank@jmcguinness.com.
+Deborah Frank at: Phone - 518-393-3635, Ext.
+41 / Email - dfrank@jmcguinness.com